“There is geometry in the humming of the strings. There is music in the spacing of the spheres.”

 Perfect Fifths

-Listen to your favorite movie soundtrack and you can sense how intervals create tension, excitement, resolution.
+The discovery of musical intervals is often credited to Pythagoras (569—475 BCE), who explored the mathematical relationships between notes.
+Listen to your favorite movie soundtrack and you can sense how intervals create tension, excitement, and resolution.
 The first two notes of the Star Wars theme (perfect fifth) feel very different from Jaws (minor second).

 Want to experience the power of the perfect fifth for yourself?
 Hold these C&G tuning forks, one in each hand.
 Tap them on a semi-hard surface (your knee, a hockey puck) and bring one fork to each ear.
 Hold them until the sound fades out.
 Switch hands and repeat.
 Take a moment to breathe and notice how much calmer and centered you feel from just a moment before.